menu

 Blue Point is a decidedly white-collar town, with fully 85.68% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Blue Point is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Blue Point who work in teaching (17.19%), management occupations (11.70%), and healthcare (11.28%).

-Telecommuters are a relatively large percentage of the workforce: 15.64% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.64% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle